iknowcss/rmd-dashboard/README.md

 Read more about it [here](https://coderwall.com/p/sitezg).

+## I get a "Cannot find module" error

+Does it look kind of like this?

+    Error: Cannot find module 'underscore'

+You probably do not have the latest dependencies.
+Run the following command from the project root to download the latest dependencies:

+    npm install

 ## When I execute `grunt run:e2e` I get an error
 Does it look like this?